 Back to questions

-Write a query to find the number of prime and non-prime items that can be stored in the 500,000 square feet warehouse.
-Output the item type with followed by and the maximum number of items that can be stocked.
+Write a query to find the maximum number of prime and non-prime batches that can be stored in the 500,000 square feet warehouse based on the following criteria:

 Assumptions: